 Derek Samford

-Vice President of Product and Infrastructure Security
+Vice President of Product & Infrastructure Security

 Marqeta Inc